segmentio/segment-docs/src/connections/destinations/catalog/rehook/index.md

 Segment sends Track calls to Rehook as a Custom Event.
 When you make a Track call, Segment sends the event to Rehook with the event name and all properties that you specified.

-> info "How Rehook handles incoming userId and referral_code in Track calls"
+> info "How Rehook handles incoming userId and referral_code in Track calls:"
 > * The `userId` field is required.
 Rehook drops Track calls without a `userId`.
 > * If a call is made with `anonymousId`, Rehook drops the Track call.
 > * The `referral_code` field is required if event name is set as a conversion event in Rehook.